Nevers History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Nevay, Neave, Neaves, Nevey, Neve, Neevey and others.

 Early Notables of the Nevers family (pre 1700)

-More information is included under the topic Early Nevers Notables in all our PDF Extended History products and printed products wherever possible.
+Another 40 words (3 lines of text) are included under the topic Early Nevers Notables in all our PDF Extended History products and printed products wherever possible.